Nick Davila: College statistics

-All numbers in Bold text are school records.

 Professional career

+Pre-draft

-Prior to the 2007 NFL Draft, Davila was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2007 NFL draft, Davila was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 60th-best quarterback in the draft.
 Davila was not invited to the 2007 NFL Scouting Combine in Indianapolis.

-After going undrafted, Davila attended minicamp with the Cleveland Browns but did not sign a contract.
+After going undrafted, Davila attended rookie minicamp on a tryout basis with the Cleveland Browns but was not signed.
+He participated in the All American Football League combine in September 2007.

 Spokane Shock

 After sitting out the 2007 season, Davila signed with the Spokane Shock of af2 for their 2008 season.
-Davila had a terrific first season of arena football, as he threw for a franchise-record 2,935 yards and 66 touchdowns, while leading the Shock to a 15-1 regular season record, and a berth in ArenaCup IX.
-The Shock lost the ArenaCup to the Tennessee Valley Vipers 55-56.
-With Davila's stellar season, he received multiple Arena Football League offers, but re-signed with the Shock for 2009 when they were no longer available to him.
-The Shock beat the Wilkes-Barre/Scranton Pioneers by a score of 74-27 in ArenaCup X. In two seasons with the Shock, the team was 38-3 with two championship game appearances, and Davila passed for 6,798 yards and 152 touchdowns.
+Davila had a terrific first season of arena football, as he threw for a franchise-record 2,935 yards and 66 touchdowns, while leading the Shock to a 15–1 regular season record, and a berth in ArenaCup IX.
+The Shock lost the ArenaCup to the Tennessee Valley Vipers 55–56.
+With Davila's stellar season, he received multiple Arena Football League (AFL) offers, but re-signed with the Shock for 2009 after the AFL folded.
+The Shock beat the Wilkes-Barre/Scranton Pioneers by a score of 74–27 in ArenaCup X. In two seasons with the Shock, the team was 38–3 with two championship game appearances, and Davila passed for 6,798 yards and 152 touchdowns.

 Arizona Rattlers

 2010

-With the Shock moving into the Arena Football League in 2010, and Davila a free agent, Arizona Rattlers head coach, Kevin Guy, convinced Davila to sign with the Rattlers, rather than re-signing with the Shock, by convincing Davila that the Rattlers would "win a lot of football games."
-Coach Guy's statement would turn out to be true, as the Rattlers began to rise with Davila leading the way.
+With the Shock moving into the newly reformed AFL in 2010, and Davila a free agent, Arizona Rattlers head coach, Kevin Guy, convinced Davila to sign with the Rattlers, rather than re-signing with the Shock, by telling Davila that the Rattlers would "win a lot of football games."
 In 2010, Davila and the Rattlers finished 2nd in the Western Division right behind their new rivals and Davila's former team the Spokane Shock.
-They finished the year at 10-6, as the 4th seed heading into the playoffs.
-In the opening round, Arizona matched up against the Shock on the road, but were knocked out, and Spokane would go on to win ArenaBowl XXIII.
+They finished the year at 10–6, as the 4th seed heading into the playoffs.
+In the opening round, Arizona matched up against the Shock on the road, but lost, and Spokane went on to win ArenaBowl XXIII.